syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_3/section_3.md

 ```

 This way the `make install` command will not require superuser privileges and you can have
-multiple versions from syslog-ng on your computer.
+multiple versions from {{ site.product.short_name }} on your computer.

 # Finding bugs

-Unfortunately every software has bugs and syslog-ng is not an exception.
+Unfortunately every software has bugs and {{ site.product.short_name }} is not an exception.
 When
 you report the problem to the developers they might need some extra information
 to reproduce the issue in-house.
 In this section we introduce you to some frequently
 used tools which may greatly simplify the bug hunting.